 What Are the Benefits of Primary Care Telemedicine Services?

-Some pros of primary care telehealth services are:
+Some pros of primary care telemedicine services are:

-- It's easy to log in.
-All you need is a smartphone, tablet, or computer with a webcam, and access to the internet.
-You'll log in using one of UPMC's free patient portal apps.
+- It's easy.
+All you need is a smartphone, tablet, or computer, and one of UPMC's free patient portal apps.

 - You can avoid the waiting room.
 You don't have to worry about being around others who may be sick.